 Finally, each point was categorized as a ‘win-win’ or a ‘other’ category based on cash-crop yield and weed pressure responses; if the comparison exhibited both an increase in cash-crop yield and a decrease in weed pressure it was assigned ‘win-win’, otherwise it was assigned a value of ‘other’.
 To explore possible predictors for win-win scenarios, we fit random forest models (Kuhn and Johnson 2013) using several R packages (Hothorn et al. 2006).

-Modelling Scenarios
+Simulation of cover crop biomass

+To investigate whether it is feasible to manage CCs for effective weed control in the US Corn Belt, we used the System Approach to Land Use Sustainability (SALUS) model to simulate winter rye (Secale cereal) biomass across a range of soils and weather conditions.
+We chose to model winter rye growth because it is the one of the most prevalent cover crop species used in the US Corn Belt (Singer 2008), and represents the most optimistic cover crop choice for maximizing biomass production in this region (Kaspar and Bakker 2015).

+SALUS is a cropping system modeling platform, widely used to simulate crop growth and other plant-soil-atmosphere processes in the US Corn Belt and elsewhere (Basso and Ritchie, 2015).
+The model is composed of a suite of soil, crop and hydrological process-based models that run on a daily time-step, and uses as inputs daily weather data, and information on soil characteristics and management.
+The platform allows the use of a simple crop model, which provides great flexibility to represent many annual crops given the relatively low number of crop-specific parameters needed for simulation (Dzotsi et al., 2013).
+For this study, we developed crop-specific parameters for winter rye cover crop, calibrated using measurements of biomass at termination from published literature studies.
+For brevity, all the details on SALUS model set up, crop-specific parameter estimation, and performance against the observed data are included in the supplementary information (S2).

-To investigate feasibility of producers managing CCs for weed control in the US Corn Belt we used the System Approach to Land Use Sustainability (SALUS) model to simulate winter rye (Secale cereal) biomass using 30 years of historical weather data.
-There is little information available about the most prevalent cover crop used in the Corn Belt, but a 2008 survey indicated rye was the most common across four of the states included in our target area (Singer 2008).
-Additionally, rye represents the most optimistic cover crop choice for maximizing biomass production in this region (Kaspar and Bakker 2015).
-Simulations were done for 0.125 x 0.125 degree grid (~9.5 km) that encompassed the area within the 12 Corn Belt states in our study.
-Daily weather data (1989-2019) at each grid cell were from the NLDAS-2 dataset.
-Soil data for the simulations were retrieved from the gSSURGO database.
-For each grid cell, we extracted soil data for the most prevalent soil map unit in gSSURGO that was identified as corn cropland during the last 5 years in the NASS Crop Data Layer dataset.
+Simulations of rye cover crop growth were performed for 0.125 x 0.125 degree grid (~9.5 km) that encompassed the area within the 12 Corn Belt states in our study.
+Daily weather data (1989-2018) at each grid cell were from the the North American Land Data Assimilation System project phase 2 (NLDAS-2) dataset (Xia et al., 2012).
+Soil data for the simulations were retrieved from the gridded Soil SURvey GeOgraphic database (SSURGO; Soil Survey Staff) .
+For each grid cell, we extracted soil data for the most prevalent soil map unit in SSURGO that was identified as maize or soybean cropland during the last 5 years in the CropScape data layer (Han et al. 2012).

 At each grid cell, we simulated three planting date scenarios: September 15 (optimistic), October 7 (realistic), and November 1 (late).
-Each scenario was run for the 30 years of historical data so as to obtain biomass growth curve for each combination of scenario, year and grid cell.
+Each scenario was run for the 30 years of historical data so as to obtain a distribution of biomass growth curves for each planting date scenario and grid cell.
 Then each cover crop growth curve was examined to identify the date when 5 Mg ha-1 of growth were achieved.
-This day was effectively the earliest date when the cover crop should be terminated to achieve effective weed control (see results).
-The average termination date for each year was summarized by county, so each county in each scenarion had a distribution of 30 values of termination dates.
-Finally,
+This day was effectively the earliest date in which the cover crop can be terminated and still achieve effective weed control (see results).
+The termination dates for each year were aggregated by county, so each county in each scenario had a distribution of 30 values of termination dates.
+We removed counties that had less than 30,000 ha of maize-soybean planted during the last 5 years.
+Finally, county-level effective weed-control termination dates were summarized at the 0.2, 0.5 and 0.8 probability levels.

-Results form

-in on a field scale averaged at the county level within the 10 states included in our study area.
-Planting dates included were September 15 (optimistic), October 7 (realistic), and November 1 (late).
-The date when the CC reached a threshold value was recorded blah blah.
-Rafa?
-(Supplementary material 2).